Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 I expect this site to be exchanged between "crocheters" by sending the link to each other as word of mouth is important among crocheters.
 However, the site is also aimed at people who are looking for crochet classes/workshops in their neighborhood, even if they don't know anyone.

-# User Experience

-## User stories
-The target users are adults who enjoy doing crafts such as crocheting, knitting and sewing.
+Moreover, I expect the target users to be people doing crafts such as crocheting, knitting and sewing.
 They are likely to have some of the following characteristics:
 1. They like to create and express themselves through small pieces of art that they have created themselves.
 2. They are persistent in their work and are not afraid to spend time on a project to complete it.
 3. They are patient and enjoy spending hours doing activities in a quiet environment.